Russian fleet at heart of Ukraine crisis is central to Putin

 Under an agreement with Ukraine, Russia cannot base more than 25,000 men in Sevastopol and must negotiate with the Ukrainians if it wants to add new ships.

-The advent of a Kremlin-controlled Crimea would allow Russia to expand and modernise the fleet as it wished.
+The advent of a Kremlin-controlled Crimea would allow Russia to expand and modernize the fleet as it wished.

-“The Ukrainians were dragging their feet in talks about modernising the fleet,” said Pavel Felgenhauer, a Moscow-based defence expert.
+“The Ukrainians were dragging their feet in talks about modernizing the fleet,” said Pavel Felgenhauer, a Moscow-based defense expert.
 “But if Russia gobbles up Crimea it can do what it wants”.

 Vladimir Anatolyevich, a retired captain 3rd class who served on the Soviet Union’s nuclear submarines and who declined to give his surname, said the fleet would be safer if Crimea became part of Russia.